-Trying to choose the best financial plan for yourself and your family can get tricky if you do not see the bigger picture.
-While there are several life insurance plans available for you to choose from, knowledge of each plan's fine details helps the decision-making easier.
-One of the most common ways to invest and ensure that your assets and dependents like family are safe from any financial losses in case of any mishap is through insurance.
+Trying to choose the best financial plan for yourself and your family can get challenging if you do not see the bigger picture.
+While there are several life insurance plans available for you to choose from, knowing the benefits of each plan helps the decision-making easier.
+One of the most common ways to ensure that your assets and dependents like family are safe from any financial losses in case of any mishap is through insurance.

-In simple words, insurance involves paying a certain amount, known as the premium, to the insurer.
-In turn, the insurer covers damage and pays you a certain amount for the damages.
+In simple words, insurance involves paying a certain amount, known as premium, to the insurer.
+In return, the insurer covers the damage and pays you a certain amount for the damage.
 This amount is pre-determined by the insurance plan you choose.

 The name of the plan and the amount of compensation by insurance varies from different insurers.
 However, all the different insurance plans can be broadly classified under: